-Since 2017, ActionAid India has been running CFSs in Jammu & Kashmir, and currently, we run 68 CFSs* in villages across Srinagar, Budgam, Pulwama, Anantnag and Shopian districts.
-This UNICEF-supported project aims at ensuring community-based protection of children, and promoting their participation in their family and community settings.
-Children in these communities have lost their childhood and safe spaces of socialisation owing to the current situation in the state.
-The CFSs are run for 3 days in a week in the community-based spaces and one day in the local school.
-The CFS provides a safe community-based environment to children where they participate in a variety of activities including sports, craft, drawing and painting.
-The CFS provides an opportunity for peer socialization and peer sharing, and these safe spaces are also used as a platform to address the deeper issues of child protection including psycho-social issues, school drop-outs and adolescent health.
+Since 2017, ActionAid India has been running CFSs in Jammu & Kashmir, and currently, we run 68 CFSs* in villages across Srinagar, Budgam, Pulwama, Anantnag, and Shopian districts.
+This UNICEF-supported project aims at ensuring community-based protection of children and promoting their participation in their family and community settings.
+Children in these communities have lost their childhood and safe spaces of socialization owing to the current situation in the state.
+The CFSs are run for 3 days a week in the community-based spaces and one day in the local school.
+The CFS provides a safe community-based environment to children where they participate in a variety of activities including sports, crafts, drawing, and painting.
+The CFS provides an opportunity for peer socialization and peer sharing, and these safe spaces are also used as a platform to address the deeper issues of child protection including psychosocial issues, school drop-outs, and adolescent health.
 More than 10,000 children* are currently enrolled in the Child Friendly Spaces, with nearly 50% participation of girls.

 * Mandatory fields

 My ActionAid is an interactive space created exclusively

 for ActionAid donors to express themselves, to get in touch with us , to be a part

 of our campaigns and to trace their journey with the ActionAid family!